gatsbyjs/gatsby/docs/blog/2020-06-23-Reconfiguring-Gatsby-Days/index.md

 Internationalization (i18n) can be time-consuming, cumbersome, and require significant domain knowledge.
 For Gatsby projects, it also currently requires lots of manual work.
 In his lightning talk, Lennart introduces the alpha version of `gatsby-theme-i18n`, a Gatsby theme to make the process of internationalizing sites easier.
 The alpha version of `gatsby-theme-i18n` will be released soon and, once stable, will become an official i18n solution for Gatsby websites.

 The alpha version of the theme will be agnostic to any i18n library and include support for MDX and local pages.
 The theme will use a JSON configuration file to generate pages such as `index.de.mdx` from `index.mdx`.
-The theme also ships with React components such as LocalizedLink, which handles adding prefixes, like `/de/`, to URLs as needed.
+The theme also ships with React components such as `LocalizedLink`, which handles adding prefixes, like `/de/`, to URLs as needed.
 Future ideas include supporting any data source, platforms like Crowdin, building both a single site and multiple sites, and more.
 Discussions are welcome on the [Gatsby Discord server](https://gatsby.dev/discord).

 https://www.youtube.com/watch?v=p-TyigucHcU